 Depreciation is a method of adjusting the value of a property because of deterioration in the condition or value of a property due to aging, wear and tear or other causes.
-Depreciation is applied to the improvements or structures (not to the land) and is primarily based on the age of a property.
+Depreciation was applied to the improvements or structures (not to the land) and was primarily based on the age of a property.
 Effective age for a house that is properly maintained may be its actual or chronological age.
 However, if a structure suffers from deferred maintenance due to neglect, its effective age may be older than the actual age.
 In contrast, if a house is an older structure and has been remodeled or updated, its effective age may be less than its actual age.

 During the appraisal covered by this report, appraisers in the field usually inspected structures from the exterior only.
-The interior condition is assumed to be similar to the exterior.
-However, if the taxpayer requests an interior inspection was made by appointment.
+The interior condition was assumed to be similar to the exterior.
+However, if the taxpayer requested an interior inspection, it was made by appointment.

-Additional depreciation may be estimated for a variety of reasons including functional obsolescence resulting from bad floor plans or out of date construction methods.
+Additional depreciation was sometimes estimated for a variety of reasons including functional obsolescence resulting from bad floor plans or out of date construction methods.
+Economic obsolescence was also factored in.
 Economic obsolescence results from a loss of value to a property due to adverse influences from outside the physical boundaries of the property.
 Examples of economic obsolescence may be proximity to undesirable neighborhoods, location of residences outside city limits with no access to city amenities, residences located on farm and ranch land, etc.

-These kinds of depreciation are combined in judging the condition of a property relative to the condition of the improvements.
-The physical depreciation are internal to OCAD's software system.
+These kinds of depreciation were combined in judging the condition of a property relative to the condition of the improvements.
+The physical depreciation function was internal to OCAD's software system, though manually adjusted for the factors listed above by appraisers.